The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Spatial setup

 \section{Spatial setup}

 In this section, we describe the spatial setup of the trajectory and the loudspeakers used to record the database.
-Throughout the paper, all the provided geometrical information will be relative to the rail system defining the trajectory: the origin of the coordinate system is defined at the start of the trajectory, with the $y$ axis pointing towards the front (i.e., the direction of motion at the start position).
-The geometry of the system can be visualized using the accompanying code.
+Throughout the paper, all the provided geometrical information will be relative to the rail system defining the trajectory.
+The origin of the coordinate system is defined at the start of the trajectory, with the $y$ axis pointing towards the front (i.e., the direction of motion at the start position, see Fig.~\ref{fig:trajectory_scheme}). \secRound{In Fig.~\ref{fig:room_sketch}, we sketch the positioning of the rail within the room and report the room dimensions, the distances of the origin from the walls of the room, and the orientation of the trajectory.
+This information has been retrieved using measurements of the distances between two reference points on the rail and four reference points on the back wall of the room (the one opposite to the staircase) with known coordinates, exploiting Euclidean distance matrices~\cite{dokmanicEuclideanDistanceMatrices2015}.} The geometry of the system can be visualized using the accompanying code \revOne{described in Sec.~\ref{sec:using_the_database}}.